jeonggyukim/tigress_ncr_cooling/README.md

 `tigress_ncr_cooling` is a stand-alone C++ program for calculating equilibrium photochemistry of the interstellar medium based on [Kim, Gong, Kim, & Ostriker 2023](https://ui.adsabs.harvard.edu/abs/2023ApJS..264...10K/abstract).
-The source code builds upon the photochemistry module implemented in the Athena-TIGRESS code and infrastructure in [Athena++](https://github.com/PrincetonUniversity/athena).
+The source code builds upon the photochemistry module implemented in the Athena-TIGRESS code (C version; to be updated) and infrastructure in [Athena++](https://github.com/PrincetonUniversity/athena).

 To compile and run simulation: